knative/docs/docs/snippets/collecting-metrics.md

 ### Access the Prometheus instance locally

-By default, the Prometheus instance is only exposed on a private service named `prometheus-operated`.
+By default, the Prometheus instance is only exposed on a private service named `prometheus-kube-prometheus-prometheus`.

 To access the console in your web browser: